Peer Review Policy

 What is peer review?

 Peer review is the system used to assess the quality of a manuscript before it is published.
-Independent researchers in the relevant research area assess submitted manuscripts for originality, validity and significance to help editors determine whether a manuscript should be published in their journal.
+Independent researchers in the relevant research area assess submitted manuscripts for originality, validity, and significance to help editors determine whether a manuscript should be published in their journal.

 When a manuscript is submitted to a journal, it is assessed to see if it meets the criteria for submission.
 If it does, the editorial team will select potential peer reviewers within the field of research to peer-review the manuscript and make recommendations.